Fox News’ Tucker Carlson Suggests Trump Is Trying To Lose Re-Election In 2020

 — Newsweek (@Newsweek) April 5, 2019

-Carlson has been critical of Trump in the past — back in December he blasted the president for failing to keep his promises to the people that voted him into power.
+Carlson has been critical of Trump in the past.
+Back in December, he blasted the president for failing to keep his promises to the people that voted him into power.
 He went on to suggest that he isn’t “capable” of doing so due to his lack of experience.

 As The Inquisitr reported, Carlson has been under fire for recently unearthed sexist and racist remarks that the Fox News host made in the past.
-The criticism has led to a continued decline in ad revenue — which already saw a 50 percent drop since 2017 — as the public calls for a boycott and advertises follow suit.
+The criticism has led to a continued decline in ad revenue — which already saw a 50 percent drop since 2017 — as the public calls for a boycott and advertisers follow suit.
 But the first decline started back in December 2018, when Carlson made controversial remarks on immigration, suggesting that increases lead to a poorer, dirtier, and more divided country.

 Despite the controversy, Carlson’s show is retaining strong ratings, suggesting that his audience isn’t bothered by his remarks.